DanielBarletta81/world_of_tethys-main/README.md

 2. Run Whisper captions (`scripts/generate_captions.py`) to get `.srt` inside `captions/`.
 3. Encode a short preview MP3, then push preview + full ZIP to S3 via `npm run media:upload path/to/file -- --key=signals/ep01/<preview-or-zip> --public`.
 4. Paste the new URLs into `public/tethys-links.js`.
 The `signals-from-tethys.html` preview player (`data-audio-link="previewSignalsEp01"`) and download CTAs update immediately.

+## Mini games playground

+- Lightweight lore-friendly games now live in `games/`.
+Start with `signal_ping.py`, a CLI guessing game you can run via `python games/signal_ping.py`.
+- Add new prototypes as single-file scripts and document them in `games/README.md`.
+Keep dependencies minimal so writers can test ideas without setup overhead.
+- When you eventually publish them on the site, wire the download/link cards to these scripts or to web-based ports (Pygame, Pyodide, etc.).

 ### Restoring heavy media locally